jburgy/jburgy.github.io/docs/_posts/2022-04-02-what-makes-julia-delightful.md

 programming took a back seat.

 Fast forward almost twenty years.
 I probably have the 10,000 hours Malcolm Gladwell conjectures are required to master programming.
-I wish I could say I see computers looks to me like the Matrix to Neo in that final fight scene but I'd be lying.
+I wish I could say computers looks to me like the Matrix to Neo in that final fight scene but I'd be lying.
 I have, however, reached the point where I can read code and focus on intent rather than language specifics.
 Jumping around between languages instead of becoming an expert in any one of them will do that.
 I have picked up Julia recently because of the (well deserved) hype around it and I'm a big fan.
 Julia is known to be implemented as a